Elevate Your Home Decor with Minimalist Drawings: A Guide for Art Enthusiasts

 The Origins and Evolution of Minimalism

-Minimalism emerged in the 1960s as a reaction to abstract expressionism.
-It focused on simplicity and objectivity.
-Artists like Donald Judd and Frank Stella pioneered this movement.
-They created works with clean lines and basic shapes.
+Minimalism began in the 1960s as an art movement.
+It focused on simplicity and basic forms.
+Artists like Donald Judd and Frank Stella led the way.
+They used simple shapes and colors in their work.

-Over time, minimalism evolved beyond art.
-It influenced architecture, design, and lifestyle choices.
+Over time, minimalism spread to other areas.
+It influenced architecture, design, and even music.
 The core idea remained the same: less is more.
-This principle guided creators to strip away excess.
-They aimed to reveal the essence of their subject.
+Artists and designers tried to strip away excess.

 Minimalism as a Lifestyle and Design Philosophy